 January 28 is National Blueberry Pancake Day.

 In the 1969 short film Winter of the Witch, Hermione Gingold plays a witch who serves up enchanted blueberry pancakes that not only make people happy, they make them hallucinate bright colors and music.
-Well, it was 1969.
+Well, after all, it was 1969.

 If you’re my age, you might remember seeing this delightful film in elementary school, shown with a reel-to-reel projector while the teacher rested her head on her desk and took a nap.

 Watch the whole thing!
 It’s totally worth the 22-and-a-half minutes.

 Here’s the basic plot: When young Nicky and his mother move into an old house, they are at first dismayed to discover a witch living there.

 “As if we didn’t have enough problems already,” Nicky’s mother sighs.